newrouge/newrouge.github.io/_posts/2024-11-11-CrimsonFoes.md

 ---

 The Tales of the Crimson Foes<br>
-*A compilation of red team stories*
+*A compilation of red team and pentest stories*

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/crimson/crimson.jpg)
 {: refdef}

 At long last, the untold stories of the realm's secrets wardens.
-I hereby present to you: The Tales of the Crimson Foes, *a compilation of red team stories*.
+I hereby present to you: The Tales of the Crimson Foes, *a compilation of red team and pentest stories*.

 # Prologue